net-lisias-kspu/ContractConfigurator/2-Parameters/7-Miscellaneous Parameters/Duration-Parameter.md

     //
     duration = 30m 10s

-    // The preWaitText overrides the text that is displayed when waiting
+    // The preWaitText sets the text that is displayed when waiting
     // for the other parameters to complete.
     //
     // Type:      <a href="String-Type">string</a>
-    // Required:  No (defaulted)
+    // Required:  Yes
-    // Default:   Waiting time required
     //
-    //preWaitText =
+    preWaitText = Waiting time required

-    // The waitingText overrides the text that is displayed when waiting
+    // The waitingText sets the text that is displayed when waiting
     // for the timer to expire.
     //
     // Type:      <a href="String-Type">string</a>
-    // Required:  No (defaulted)
+    // Required:  Yes
-    // Default:   Time to completion
     //
-    //waitingText =
+    waitingText = Time to completion

     // The completionText is displayed when the timer completes.
     //
     // Type:      <a href="String-Type">string</a>
-    // Required:  No (defaulted)
+    // Required:  Yes
-    // Default:   Wait time over
     //
-    //completionText =
+    completionText = Wait time over
 }
 </pre>